risk-first/website/Home.md

 ## What This is Not

 This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way.
+(For one, things just change [too fast](Silver-Bullets).)

 Neither is this site isn't going to be an exhaustive guide of every possible software development practice and methodology.
 That would just be too long and tedious.